Louisiana Correctional Institute for Women

 Medical/Mental Health Services

 Louisiana Correctional Institute for Women offers 24 hour inpatient medical care.
 There is a 10-bed infirmary ward.
 Nurses are on duty around the clock and physicians and nurse practitioners are on-call 24 hours a day.
-Contract specialists, such as OB-GYN, Internal Medicine, Optometry, and Psychiatry, hold weekly clinics.
+Contract specialists, such as OB-GYN, Optometry, and Psychiatry hold weekly clinics.
 LCIW has a full-time dentist.
-Medical services that are not available at LCIW are provided by the LSU Health Center in Baton Rouge, New Orleans, Houma and Monroe.
+Medical services that are not available at LCIW are provided by the LSU Health Center and other area hospitals.

 All offenders at LCIW are assigned a job unless they are physically impaired to the point of bed rest.
-Jobs include Housekeeping, Grounds, Maintenance, Field Operation-Vegetables, Kitchen, Warehouse, Beauty Shop, Maintenance and the Garment Factory (managed by Prison Enterprises).
+Jobs include Housekeeping, Grounds, Maintenance, Vegetable Crew, Kitchen, Warehouse, Beauty Shop, Maintenance and the Garment Factory (managed by Prison Enterprises).

 LCIW has two (2) off-site work crews: